Cellular subalgebras of the partition algebra: Introduction

 Additionally, we remark that the techniques used in other papers (\textit{e.g.}~\cite{DO14,HJ20,MM14,OSSZ21}) are no less important than the approach taken here; on the contrary, they often provide more refined descriptions and can be better adapted to addressing other questions such as characters.
 Yet, the diagrammatic approach with cellular algebras taken here allows us to describe the cell modules (and, in principle, the simple modules) and the algebra action naturally in terms of tableau more uniformly in terms of inducing representations of Young subgroups of $\Sym_n$.
 On the other hand, the approach taken here allows us to study these diagram algebras over arbitrary fields $\field$ (not necessarily $\CC$) and discuss the semisimplicity of a number of these algebras over arbitrary fields and describe their irreducible modules.
 However, we do not perform this analysis here as each such algebra not previously treated deserves its own detailed paper.
 It is the hope of the author that this paper helps facilitate easier translations between the combinatorial and algebraic information.

 To illustrate this, we consider the uniform block (permutation) algebra $\mcU_n$ studied in~\cite{OSSZ21}.
 This is spanned by the set diagrams that represent permutations of blocks of equal size.
 We show that a number of the constructions given in~\cite{OSSZ21} can be described as coming from the cellular structure of the partition algebra $\mcP_n(\beta)$ restricted to $\mcU_n$.
 As a consequence, we are able to show that $\mcU_n$ is a cellular algebra and describe its simple representations (as far as we understand the representations of the symmetric group) over an arbitrary field (in~\cite{OSSZ21}, they only considered it as a $\CC$-algebra).
-For another example, let us consider the description using multiset-valued tableaux, which are tableau filled with multisets with a given total ordering under the usual standard condition,\footnote{ The multiset-valued tableaux here are different than the those in the K-theory of the Grassmannian considered in~\cite{HS20,LP07,PP16}, which have different semistandard conditions, weights, and generating functions.} for the $\mcP_n(\beta)$ irreducible representations.
+For another example, let us consider the description using multiset-valued tableaux, which are tableau filled with multisets with a given total ordering under the usual standard condition,\footnote{ The standard condition here means we restrict to set-valued tableaux.
+Morevoer, the (multi)set-valued tableaux here are different than the those in the K-theory of the Grassmannian considered in~\cite{HS20,LP07,PP16}, which have different semistandard conditions, weights, and generating functions.} for the $\mcP_n(\beta)$ irreducible representations.
 This has appeared (sometimes implicitly) under a few different names in many different papers~\cite{BH19,BHH17,HJ20,MR98,OSSZ21,OZ21}.
 We can see this as a rephrasing of the decomposition of~\cite{Xi99}, which breaks the diagrams into an upper part, lower part, and a middle permutation part using the propagating blocks, using a simple generalization of the blocks-with-defects approach (see Section~\ref{sec:partition_algebra}).
 In both of these cases, we are just inducing a Specht module of a Young subgroup $\Sym_k$ and the exactly $k$ defects in the half diagrams corresponds to the multiset that we use to fill the tableau.
+Moreover, the Robinson--Schensted--Knuth (RSK) algorithm~\cite{Robinson35,Schensted61,Knuth70} provides the link between tableaux and permutations (of the multisets) as for the symmetric group, with this link used explicitly in~\cite{COSSZ20}.
 The restriction of this decomposition was given for the Temperley--Lieb algebra and Brauer algebra in~\cite{GL96}, which appeared as early as the work of Brown~\cite{Brown56}.
 For more detailed treatments of (most of) the general approach in this paper, see~\cite{BH14} for the Motzkin algebra and~\cite{DG22} for the partial Temperley--Lieb algebra.